thulavall/tab-saver/README.md

 **Prerequisites**

-* Chrome-based Browser of you choice (Chrome, Brave, Edge, etc.)
+* Chrome-based Browser of your choice (Chrome, Brave, Edge, etc.)
 * A downloaded and unzipped copy of this extension's folder.

 **Instructions**